 Her control was tremulous, her beautiful mouth all atremble.
 Seeing her thus, he made a muffled exclamation.
 Strong arms engulfed her.
 He locked her tight against his side.
-She wrapped herself around his limbs, burying her mouth against the musky hollow of his throat, breathing in his warm, woodsy scent foreboding.
-She clung to him, and his hold tightened even more.
-Yet even the heat of his body, the shielding protectiveness of his body around hers, couldn't entirely vanquish the chill inside her breast.
+She wrapped herself around his limbs, burying her mouth against the musky hollow of his throat, breathing in his warm, woodsy scent.